 Family Planning - The ability of individuals and couples to anticipate and attain their desired number of children and the spacing and timing of their births.
-It is achieved through use of contraceptive methods and the treatment of involuntary infertility.

 Fee schedule - The rate the physician is paid by the TPA for the Cleveland Clinic HBP contract.